The Pipeline Model

 In contrast to SQL, where a query may refer to input tables by name,

-there are no explicit tables and a Zed operator instead refers
+there are no explicit tables and an operator instead refers

 to its input values using the special identifier this